 Pro Tip: If you want your Facebook ad to appeal to viewers in a near-instant, the safest bet is to use visual imagery to boldly make your brand’s case.

-Building trust should be a core messaging strategy for your brand, and there are plenty of opportunities to let your audience know about the great experiences current customers have had with your product.
+Building trust should be a core messaging strategy for your brand, and there are plenty of opportunities to let your audience know about the great customer experiences folks have had with your product.
 But there’s a time and place for everything.

 Customer testimonials can be more useful at later stages of the conversion funnel since you want to foster active engagement.
 By prioritizing the use of visually interesting ads early in the funnel, you’ll be able to engage with a wider audience and get them to engage with your product on their own terms.